 Nevada law does not mandate employers with fewer than 50 workers to offer sickness leave, either paid or unpaid.
-Therefore, employers may fire employees who cannot come to work because of illness or injury.1
+Therefore, employers may fire employees who cannot come to work because of illness, injury or medical appointments.

 - the employees work in a location where the employer has at least 50 employees within a 75-mile radius;

 - the employees have worked at their job for at least 1 year; and